OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 **6\.
 YOUR USER PROFILE**

 Your user profile is the information provided by you at registration or later which is displayed in your Skype profile in the Skype software client, in the Skype search directory and on your personal details page in your account on www.skype.com.
 It may include your Skype username, full name, address, telephone and mobile numbers, gender, date of birth, country, language, “about me” page URL, and any other information that you decide to make available.
 You can access your user profile from the “Skype” menu in the Skype software client or from your account on www.skype.com in order to view, correct or complete information, remove non-mandatory information. and to see the privacy settings associated with your profile information.

-If you use the Qik products, you will have a Qik user profile.
-A username and optional first name and last name is displayed when you stream videos, upload videos, or send messages.
-Based on your privacy settings, any content that you submit to Qik may be redistributed through the Internet and other media channels and may be viewed by the general public.
-You can access your profile from your account on www.qik.com in order to view, correct or complete information, remove non-mandatory information. and you can change your sharing settings from the settings menu in the Qik software application.

 **7\.
 LINKED WEBSITES AND THIRD PARTY APPLICATIONS**